metalabharvard/metalabharvard.github.io/_projects/sea-seen.md

-tweet-summary: Exploring the varied museums of Iceland, and how we content with memory, trauma, fascination, and fear in objects on display.
+tweet-summary: Exploring the varied museums of Iceland, and how we contend with memory and trauma, fascination and fear, through objects on display.